Canting keel: Disadvantages

 The current canting keel technology is far from perfect.
-At least three of the seven boats in the 2006 Volvo Ocean Race, one of the first major long term races allowing canting keels, had problems with the keels.
 One area in particular, the plates sealing the opening through which the keel passes, are prone to leaks.
 Unlike a centerboard or daggerboard trunk, the opening for a canting keel must allow significant lateral motion, which requires sliding seals.

 The boat movistar had problems on Leg 4 of the Volvo Ocean Race, 200 miles off Cape Horn, during the night on 2 March 2006.
 It sprung a significant leak when the sliding plates that covered the keel opening fell off in the middle of the night.
 This was a problem that had occurred earlier. movistars aft keel pivot broke loose and began flooding the boat.
 They made repairs in Ushuaia on the Beagle Channel.
 Later on, in Leg 7 the same problem occurred in the north Atlantic.
 This time the decision was made to abandon ship, and the crew transferred to ABN AMRO TWO. movistar continued to broadcast its position for several days, but an aerial search failed to find the vessel, and it was lost.

 In the 2006/2007 Velux 5 Oceans Race (a single-handed, round the world race), the Open 60 yacht Hugo Boss, skippered by Alex Thomson, had to be abandoned in the Southern Ocean due to the snapping of the hydraulic rams that controlled the keel, which caused the catastrophic failure of the keel.
 When this failure caused the yacht to nearly capsize, the boat was abandoned; Thomson was rescued by fellow competitor Mike Golding.
 On 25 November 2006, the boat's Sat C transponder stopped transmitting.
 The abandoned hull was found washed up on the shores of Patagonia 9 years later.

 In December 2016, Wild Oats XI has retired from the 72nd Sydney to Hobart yacht race, citing a broken hydraulic ram.
 Race spokesman Bruce Montgomery said Wild Oats XI was unable to move its keel after a hydraulic ram broke.
 "It's the gear that operates its canting keel, which is the keel that swings under the boat," he said.